-The city of Jacksonville has nearly 500 neighborhoods making there a lot to choose from.
+The city of Jacksonville has nearly 500 neighborhoods giving you a lot to choose from.
 Luckily, they’re broken up into a few general regions.

-Although their borders tend to be somewhat vague, Jacksonville is typically divided into six sections:
+Although their borders tend to be somewhat vague, the Jacksonville area is typically divided into six sections:

 Costs can vary quite a bit between different areas of the city as you can see on the map.

 Here’s how the pricing breaks down:

 - Duclay, Avondale, San Marco, and Empire Point’s rents fall between $1150 to $1,300, placing them in the mid-range of Jacksonville’s rental market.

 Figured out where you can afford to live?
 Now let’s start looking into whether or not you’ll actually like these areas.

 No matter where you decide to live, it’s a good idea to try to make sure you’ll actually like your neighbors.
 Esri makes finding the right neighborhood a bit easier with their Zip Tapestry tool.

 It’s really easy to get a solid overview.
 Just plug in a Duval County zip code, like 32206, and Esri will display the three largest demographic subsets along with other useful information to pinpoint your target location.